Love and Kisses (Dannii Minogue album)

 Love and Kisses is the international debut studio album by Australian singer Dannii Minogue.
 It was released by MCA Records on 3 June 1991, in the United Kingdom.
 The album, featuring artwork shot by Simon Fowler serves as the international issue of Minogue's original Australian debut album, Dannii, with two additional recordings and new mixes.
 In November 1991, the album was reissued worldwide, including Australia, as Love and Kisses and... with additional remixes.
 In August 1991, the album was certified Gold in the UK, and its reissue has sold more than 75,000 units.
 The album was reissued again in 2009 featuring B-sides and remixes.

+Reception

+American magazine Cashbox designated the record their 'Debut Pick of the Week' stating that album was "reminiscent of early Madonna."